Ph.D. and M.A., French Studies, University of Michigan

 B.A., University of Wisconsin

-Medieval Studies; Feminism & Gender Studies; Mediterranean Studies; Ecofeminism; Cyborg & Thing Theory
+Medieval Studies; Feminism & Gender Studies; History of Emotions; Mediterranean Studies; Ecofeminism; Cyborg & Network Theory

 Megan Moore is a medievalist whose work focuses on gender, identity, and cross-cultural exchange in the medieval Mediterranean, with a particular focus on literatures and cultural objects attesting to the negotiations and encounters within the Old French-speaking Mediterranean diaspora of the 12th and 13th centuries.
 Professor Moore's main teaching and research interests revolve around comparative questions of identity and power and mobilize sites as diverse as medieval romance, cyborg film, and post- and trans*- humanist ecofeminist critique.